vblanco20-1/vulkan-guide/docs/chapter-5/drawing_images.md

 }
 ```
 We access the texcoords array in a similar way as we do with the other parameters.
 Now the obj load code will load texture coordinates.
-Its very important to do the 1-y on the uv.y because vulkan UV coordinates work like that.
+Its very important to do the 1-y on the uv.y because Vulkan UV coordinates work like that.

 Before we start changing the descriptors and descriptor layouts to point to the texture, we are going to create new shaders for the textured-lit shaders.
-We begin by modifying the tri_mesh.vert shader so that it passes the UV coordinates from the attributes to the pixel shader
+We begin by modifying the `tri_mesh.vert` shader so that it passes the UV coordinates from the attributes to the pixel shader

 tri_mesh.vert
 ```glsl